Skip to main content

 Set due dates for single and recurring tasks with flexible options including specific dates, time-based calculations from start dates, and automatic handling of weekends and holidays.
 Choose between calendar days, business days, or custom counting rules.

-Due dates in Uku work differently depending on whether you're creating a one-time task or a recurring task.
-Single tasks use simple calendar-based deadlines, while recurring tasks can calculate due dates dynamically based on the billing period or task start date.
+Due dates work differently depending on the task type.
+Single tasks use simple calendar-based deadlines.
+Recurring tasks can calculate due dates dynamically based on the billing period or task start date.

-Important: For recurring tasks, always set the recurrence first, then configure the due date.
-The due date options change based on your selected recurrence pattern.
+Important: For recurring tasks, always set the recurrence pattern first, then configure the due date.
+The available due date options change based on the selected recurrence type.

-3. Select your desired date from the calendar
+3. Select your desired date from the calendar, or type the date manually.

-4. Optionally, add a specific time when the task should be completed
+4. Optionally, add a specific time for the deadline.

 Recurring tasks offer advanced due date options that adapt to each task instance automatically.